mblink/typify/src/main/tut/README.md

 The call to Typify is type-parameterized in order from left to right on the failure type, the type we are parsing from, and the target type for a successful parse/validation.

-Note that with this approach, as we build up a collection of validation rules for specific types, we will add
+Note that with this approach, as we build up a collection of validation rules for specific types, we will add them less and less often, and re-use simply by tagging fields with previously validated types.

 Let's try with a target type that uses primitives for its fields.